 Women’s Integrated Sexual Health Programme

 Unintended and early pregnancy is a key cause of high maternal death rates in Africa and many parts of Asia.
-Having access to contraception is critical for women continuing their education and being able to take up employment opportunities.
+Having access to contraception is also critical for women to be able to continue their education and take up employment opportunities.

 The programme focuses on:

 - Strengthening individuals’ knowledge and choice, and building community support for sexual reproductive health rights

 - Creating a stronger enabling environment for family planning and sexual and reproductive health and rights by improving government policies, domestic financing, accountability and quality improvement systems

 - Improving access to and expanding choice of voluntary family planning and other sexual reproductive health services through evidence-based innovations and best practice.

 Options leads the enabling environment component in 10 countries.
 We work directly with government and civil society actors to prioritise sexual, reproductive health and family planning by strengthening the capacity of civil societies to hold governments accountable to SRH/FP commitments, supporting development and implementation of favourable policies for SRH/FP, strengthening national stewardship of quality improvement for SRH/FP and improving domestic financing.
 We bring these groups together to: